-Download the Course Curriculum
+Download the course curriculum

+This course focuses on designing and analyzing mixture experiments that enable you to predict and optimize system characteristics, which are critical to product and process design and quality.
 Products and processes that involve mixtures of liquids, solids, or gases are pervasive and impact the sustainability of your organization.
 Mixture systems involve inherent constraints and complex kinetics, thereby making their behavior difficult to characterize and predict.
-This course focuses on designing and analyzing mixture experiments that enable you to predict and optimize system characteristics, which are critical to product and process design and quality.

 This course introduces an innovative and cost-effective approach to designing and analyzing mixture experiments.
 You will design experiments that are much smaller and more cost-effective than traditional classical designs.
 You will apply a modern machine learning method, Self-Validating Ensemble Modeling (SVEM), to build accurate and stable predictive models of system behavior, using small data sets.
 A variety of design situations and numerous case studies will show you how to apply the methodology and demonstrate how well it works in practice.

 Who Should Attend

 Engineers, scientists, and researchers who work directly with mixtures, mixture designs, and mixture processes in various industries, including chemical, specialty chemical, pharmaceutical, biotechnology, semiconductor, solar, consumer products, and automotive